lemanschik/lemanschik/.github/README.md

 ## Step 2 - September 2008
 The German market as a Nativ German I was interested in taking over the local market via technical outperforming competitors using the ability of software generation based on predefined generators and rules.

+Reversing Stackoverflow It was created in 2008 by Jeff Atwood and Joel Spolsky and connects Questions to Answers we were tracking the answers we did know a lot of correct answers by this time and invested in scanning for occurrences and indicators for the right answers (not the chosen accepted correct answers)

+Finding the right questions.
+And build frameworks and SDKs out of it.

 The V8 assembler is based on the Strongtalk assembler.
 Strongtalk is a Smalltalk environment with optional static typing support.
 Strongtalk can make some compile time checks, and offer stronger type safety guarantees; this is the source of its name.
 It is non-commercial, though it was originally a commercial project developed by a small startup company named LongView Technologies (trading as Animorphic Systems)